jbrumwell/fluxApp/README.md

 ### Stores

-Stores can bind to the actions they listen to, using a method: actiontype namespaced string, we also provide a `getInitialState` method.
-Calling the store's `setState` automatically emits the changed event
+#### Action Binding

+fluxApp stores can bind to actions that are dispatched, the example below will call `onUserLogin` on the user.login event

 ```
   var fluxApp = require('fluxapp');

   fluxApp.createStore('namespace', {
-    getInitialState: function getInitialState() {
-      return {
-        my: 'state'
-      };
-    },
+    mixins: [fluxApp.mixins.component],

     action: {
       onUserLogin: 'user.login'